gbif/parsers/README.md

 // or using the date parts
 ta = dateParser.parse("1999", "jan.", "2");
 localDate = LocalDate.from(ta.getPayload());

+// or use ONLY the provided format to parse the date
+// other formats will return a parse failure with possible dates ta = dateParser.parse("1980-1-0", DateFormatHint.YMD);

+// or try all date formats, but use the provided format(s) to choose between ambiguous formats. ta = dateParser.parse("12/08/2020", DateFormatHint.DMY_FORMATS);
 ```
 For more information and details about the date parsing see the [Date Parsing Documentation](/assets/DateParsingDocumentation.md).

-//or ONLY use the provided hint to parse date.
-//If the provided date format failed, then stop and return failure
-ta = dateParser.parse("1980-1-0", DateFormatHint.YMD);

-//This function will try all date formats to parse date,
-//If failed with ambiguous warning, then FORCE using the provided date formats.
-ta = dateParser.parse("1980-1-0", new DateFormatHint[]{DateFormatHint.US_MDYZ});

 ## Policies
  * Built as Java 8 artifact

 ## Documentation
  * [JavaDoc](https://gbif.github.io/parsers/apidocs/)